gwenreynolds94/ahk2-nvim-lspconfig/README.md

 `C:\Users\%USERNAME%` is kept, so Unix-style configuration locations help to keep things working with minimal effort after resetting my pc.

-But to sumize, the nvim-lspconfig folder will most likely be a descendant of `%LOCALAPPDATA\nvim-data\site\pack` with windows and `~/.local/share/nvim-data/site/pack` with Unix.
+But to summarize, the nvim-lspconfig folder will most likely be a descendant of `%LOCALAPPDATA\nvim-data\site\pack` with windows and `~/.local/share/nvim-data/site/pack` with Unix.
 Mine is also under `packer\start` since I installed it with Packer.
 You just have to find out